JuliaPOMDP/POMDPs.jl/docs/src/def_updater.md

 end
 ```

 At each step, the history starts with the original distribution, then contains all the actions and observations received up to that point.
-The example below shows this for the crying baby problem (observatinos are true/false for crying and actions are true/false for feeding).
+The example below shows this for the crying baby problem (observations are true/false for crying and actions are true/false for feeding).

 ```julia
 using POMDPToolbox